 NOF Group strives to improve its products through continuous dialogue with customers in order to provide appropriate products in terms of chemical substance management.
 We are also coordinating with industry groups and regulatory bodies to share information and know-how.
 In this way, we aim to contribute to raising the level of chemical substance management throughout the industry and to achieve further development.

 Finally, our sustainability initiatives include the promotion of research and development.
-The NOF Group is focusing on the development of more eco-friendly chemical substances.
-We aim to provide high-performance products while minimizing negative environmental impact.
-In this way, we are working to achieve a sustainable business model while meeting the needs of our customers.
+The NOF Group is focusing on the development of more ment.